speakeasy-api/openapi-directory/SDKs/googleapis.com/cloudchannel/v1/python/README.md

 * `cloudchannel_accounts_customers_entitlements_change_renewal_settings` - Updates the renewal settings for an existing customer entitlement.
 An entitlement update is a long-running operation and it updates the entitlement as a result of fulfillment.
 Possible error codes: * PERMISSION_DENIED: The customer doesn't belong to the reseller. * INVALID_ARGUMENT: Required request parameters are missing or invalid. * NOT_FOUND: Entitlement resource not found. * NOT_COMMITMENT_PLAN: Renewal Settings are only applicable for a commitment plan.
 Can't enable or disable renewals for non-commitment plans. * INTERNAL: Any non-user error related to a technical issue in the backend.
 Contact Cloud Channel support. * UNKNOWN: Any non-user error related to a technical issue in the backend.
 Contact Cloud Channel support.
 Return value: The ID of a long-running operation.
 To get the results of the operation, call the GetOperation method of CloudChannelOperationsService.
 The Operation metadata will contain an instance of OperationMetadata.
 * `cloudchannel_accounts_customers_entitlements_create` - Creates an entitlement for a customer.
 Possible error codes: * PERMISSION_DENIED: The customer doesn't belong to the reseller. * INVALID_ARGUMENT: * Required request parameters are missing or invalid. * There is already a customer entitlement for a SKU from the same product family. * INVALID_VALUE: Make sure the OfferId is valid.
 If it is, contact Google Channel support for further troubleshooting. * NOT_FOUND: The customer or offer resource was not found. * ALREADY_EXISTS: * The SKU was already purchased for the customer. * The customer's primary email already exists.
 Retry after changing the customer's primary contact email. * CONDITION_NOT_MET or FAILED_PRECONDITION: * The domain required for purchasing a SKU has not been verified. * A pre-requisite SKU required to purchase an Add-On SKU is missing.
 For example, Google Workspace Business Starter is required to purchase Vault or Drive. * (Developer accounts only) Reseller and resold domain must meet the following naming requirements: * Domain names must start with goog-test. * Domain names must include the reseller domain. * INTERNAL: Any non-user error related to a technical issue in the backend.
 Contact Cloud Channel support. * UNKNOWN: Any non-user error related to a technical issue in the backend.
 Contact Cloud Channel support.
 Return value: The ID of a long-running operation.
 To get the results of the operation, call the GetOperation method of CloudChannelOperationsService.
 The Operation metadata will contain an instance of OperationMetadata.
 * `cloudchannel_accounts_customers_entitlements_list` - Lists Entitlements belonging to a customer.
 Possible error codes: * PERMISSION_DENIED: The customer doesn't belong to the reseller. * INVALID_ARGUMENT: Required request parameters are missing or invalid.
 Return value: A list of the customer's Entitlements.
+* `cloudchannel_accounts_customers_entitlements_list_entitlement_changes` - List entitlement history.
+Possible error codes: * PERMISSION_DENIED: The reseller account making the request and the provided reseller account are different. * INVALID_ARGUMENT: Missing or invalid required fields in the request. * NOT_FOUND: The parent resource doesn't exist.
+Usually the result of an invalid name parameter. * INTERNAL: Any non-user error related to a technical issue in the backend.
+In this case, contact CloudChannel support. * UNKNOWN: Any non-user error related to a technical issue in the backend.
+In this case, contact Cloud Channel support.
+Return value: List of EntitlementChanges.
 * `cloudchannel_accounts_customers_entitlements_lookup_offer` - Returns the requested Offer resource.
 Possible error codes: * PERMISSION_DENIED: The entitlement doesn't belong to the reseller. * INVALID_ARGUMENT: Required request parameters are missing or invalid. * NOT_FOUND: Entitlement or offer was not found.
 Return value: The Offer resource.
 * `cloudchannel_accounts_customers_entitlements_start_paid_service` - Starts paid service for a trial entitlement.
 Starts paid service for a trial entitlement immediately.
 This method is only applicable if a plan is set up for a trial entitlement but has some trial days remaining.
 Possible error codes: * PERMISSION_DENIED: The customer doesn't belong to the reseller. * INVALID_ARGUMENT: Required request parameters are missing or invalid. * NOT_FOUND: Entitlement resource not found. * FAILED_PRECONDITION/NOT_IN_TRIAL: This method only works for entitlement on trial plans. * INTERNAL: Any non-user error related to a technical issue in the backend.
 Contact Cloud Channel support. * UNKNOWN: Any non-user error related to a technical issue in the backend.
 Contact Cloud Channel support.
 Return value: The ID of a long-running operation.
 To get the results of the operation, call the GetOperation method of CloudChannelOperationsService.
 The Operation metadata will contain an instance of OperationMetadata.
 * `cloudchannel_accounts_customers_entitlements_suspend` - Suspends a previously fulfilled entitlement.
 An entitlement suspension is a long-running operation.
 Possible error codes: * PERMISSION_DENIED: The customer doesn't belong to the reseller. * INVALID_ARGUMENT: Required request parameters are missing or invalid. * NOT_FOUND: Entitlement resource not found. * NOT_ACTIVE: Entitlement is not active. * INTERNAL: Any non-user error related to a technical issue in the backend.
 Contact Cloud Channel support. * UNKNOWN: Any non-user error related to a technical issue in the backend.
 Contact Cloud Channel support.
 Return value: The ID of a long-running operation.
 To get the results of the operation, call the GetOperation method of CloudChannelOperationsService.
 The Operation metadata will contain an instance of OperationMetadata.